ton-offline-storage/address-generator/README.md

 Beginning and end of the address may be constrained

 ## ATTENTION
 Generated address will have non-default `wallet_id` parameter, it must be saved along with mnemonic.
-Thus, there are a limited list of wallets, where this address may be imported to.
+Unfortunately, there are no established wallets, supporting non-standard `wallet_id`.

+You can import generated mnemonic and `wallet_id` to [Ton Air Gap wallet](https://github.com/ton-offline-storage/) (It is not mandatory to use this wallet in offline setting)

+Alternative is to use [TON binaries](https://docs.ton.org/develop/smart-contracts/environment/installation), similar to guide described [here](https://github.com/ton-defi-org/ton-offline-transaction)

 ## Usage
 Download binary for your platform from latest release and run it in terminal, follow instructions.